8-Steps to Hiring Amazing Digital Agency Talent

 - 8 steps to hiring culture-fit digital agency talent.

 Today, I talked with Chris Martinez Co-founder of DUDE! — an agency that provides unlimited web designing for other agencies.
 Chris has been through the ropes as an agency owner.
-And he’s worked hard to figure out how to nail pitches, niche down, and hire that perfect prospect.
+And he’s worked hard to figure out how to nail pitches, niche down, and hire that perfect prospect to fit in with his digital agency talent.
 Plus, he wears a wrestling mask sometimes.
 What’s not to love?

 3 Reasons Your Agency Must Niche Down